R1tschY/harbour-sailfishconnect/README.md

 ## Credits

-Uses code from the KDE-Connect desktop client.
+Uses a modified pure-Qt core library from the KDE-Connect desktop client.